Legislation

 consumers at any time during normal business hours rechargeable

-batteries of a similar shape, size, and function as the retailer offers
+batteries of a similar shape, size, function and weight as the retailer

-for sale.
-Retailers shall take up to ten such batteries per day from any
+title, retailers shall take up to five such batteries, per day from any

 person regardless of whether such person purchases replacement